×

 Configuration for an OVN-Kubernetes additional network

 The Red Hat OpenShift Networking OVN-Kubernetes network plugin allows the configuration of secondary network interfaces for pods.
-To configure secondary network interfaces, you must define the configurations in the NetworkAttachmentDefinition custom resource definition (CRD).
+To configure secondary network interfaces, you must define the configurations in the NetworkAttachmentDefinition custom resource (CR).

 The following sections provide example configurations for each of the topologies that OVN-Kubernetes currently allows for secondary networks.

 Networks names must be unique.
-For example, creating multiple NetworkAttachmentDefinition CRDs with different configurations that reference the same network is unsupported.
+For example, creating multiple NetworkAttachmentDefinition CRs with different configurations that reference the same network is unsupported.

 OVN-Kubernetes network plugin JSON configuration table